Exceptional flat bands in bipartite non-Hermitian lattices

 \emph{Examples.} To illustrate how our construction operates in realistic settings, we apply it to two representative models.

 We first consider the ten-band model of TBG~\cite{po2019faithful}, by introducing nonreciprocal hopping between sublattices to realize a NH chiral BCL.
-As shown in Fig.~\ref{fig:chiral_tenband}, the spectrum evolves from being purely real to purely imaginary upon crossing the exceptional point at $\alpha = 1$.
+As shown in Fig.~\ref{fig:chiral_tenband}, the spectrum evolves from being purely real to purely imaginary upon crossing the EP at $\alpha = 1$.
 For $\alpha < 1$, the flat bands persist with reduced dispersion, shrinking by a factor $\sqrt{1-\alpha^2} < 1$.
 When finite and unequal chemical potentials are applied to the sublattices, the flat bands shift in energy (Fig.~\ref{fig:non_chiral_tenband}).
-In this non-chiral configuration, the original flat band is pinned at $\mu_A$ for $\alpha < 1$, while tuning beyond the exceptional point populates an additional flat band centered at $\bar{\mu}$.
-This emergent band is energetically favorable when $\bar{\mu} < \mu_A$, and although its states acquire a finite lifetime, $\tau\sim 1/{\rm Im}\, E$, (see Fig.~\ref{fig:non_chiral_tenband}), they get stabilized by becoming long-lived at momentum-dependent exceptional points $|\epsilon_{n,\mathbf{k}}| = |\delta\mu/\sqrt{1-\alpha^2}|$.
+In this non-chiral configuration, the original flat band is pinned at $\mu_A$ for $\alpha < 1$, while tuning beyond the EP populates an additional { EFB} centered at $\bar{\mu}$.
+This emergent band is energetically favorable when $\bar{\mu} < \mu_A$, and although its states acquire a finite decay/gain rates $\tau\sim \pm 1/|{\rm Im}\, E|$, (see Fig.~\ref{fig:non_chiral_tenband}), they get stabilized by becoming long-lived at momentum-dependent EPs $|\epsilon_{n,\mathbf{k}}| = |\delta\mu/\sqrt{1-\alpha^2}|$, {for which $\tau\to\infty$ as $|\textrm{Im}E|\to0$}.

 As a second example, we consider the NH extension of the tight-binding model for Ca$_2$Ta$_2$O$_7$ in Ref.~\cite{cualuguaru2022general}, with its dispersion shown in Fig.~\ref{fig:Ca2Ta2O7}.
 Here, a large on-site energy imbalance ($\delta\mu \sim 5\,\mathrm{eV}$) ensures that the standard Hermitian flat band, pinned at $\mu_A < \bar{\mu}$, remains energetically dominant.
 Importantly, due to the substantial chemical potential offset, the spectrum remains real over a broad range of $\alpha > 1$, indicating that the system undergoes unitary evolution despite NH deformation.
 Consequently, the flat-band physics is only weakly modified, demonstrating robustness against strong on-site asymmetry.